pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 So, you want to clarify the "untyped" definitions in the generated RBS by adding type annotations to them.

 But editing auto-generated files is not a good idea.
 Because the next time you run the RBS generator, your changes will be overwritten by the generator.
-So we want to manage auto-generated files and hand-written files separately.
+So we want to manage separately auto-generated files and hand-written files.

 #### Why necessary: problem